 Natural Diamond Council members take great steps to preserve the biodiversity of the areas where diamonds are recovered.
 To ensure that the environmental impact is properly managed, any decision to build is preceded by major environment and biodiversity studies, together with the consultation of indigenous communities, and local and regional governments.

 For every acre of land used for mining, the NDC members set aside three for conservation.
-Conducting sustainable mining practices also require an ongoing commitment to preserving water resources and minimizing the greenhouse gas emissions production.
+Conducting sustainable mining practices also requires an ongoing commitment to preserving water resources and minimizing the greenhouse gas emissions production.

 The Diavik Diamond Mine has become a global leader in cold climate technology; proving that renewable energy works in a remote sub-arctic location.
 Given the isolation of the mine site and its extremely cold climate, innovative ways were found to prevent the turbines from freezing into inaction in temperatures plummeting below minus 40 degrees.

 Petra Diamonds optimizes the use of energy and water at its operations via reduction and efficiency strategies, which has ensured that 72% of water used in their operations is recycled.
 Petra’s Williamson mine in Tanzania supplies drinking water to local communities.
 In 2016 at the Koffiefontein mine in South Africa, Petra refurbished an emergency water pipeline which provided much-needed water to local communities during a long period of drought.

 Arctic Canadian Diamond Company has partnered with indigenous groups to develop a wildlife monitoring program to ensure minimal impact on caribou and other wildlife.